-A contract has to align with your operating procedure, meet the requirements of the job, cover your expenses, and overheads, and turn a profit.
-Without a contract that covers all those bases, you’re putting your business at risk.
+A contract must align with your operating procedure, meet the job requirements, cover your expenses and overheads, and turn a profit.
+Without an agreement that covers all those bases, you’re putting your business at risk.

-- Time and materials model.
+- Time and material model.
 The client agrees to pay for the actual scope of work.
-This is based on both the hourly rate of labor and how many hours were worked, as well as the cost of materials and how many materials were used.
+This is based on both the hourly rate of labor and how many hours were worked, the cost of materials, and how many materials were used.

-A few items need to be outlined in your contract to avoid problems when it comes time to invoice.
+A few items need to be outlined in your time and material contract to avoid problems when it comes time to invoice:

 - The fixed hourly rate for labor for everyone working on the job, including project administrators

 - The markup on your materials, usually between 15%-35%